moggers87/eighty-seven/README.md

 Vague enough to work, right?
 Let's flesh that out a bit more:

 * Free Software - I want to deploy my own (looking at you, lastpass)
+* * While we're on this subject, wtf is up with Clipperz?
+Their repo is confusing
 * Must do encryption of password store *client* side (looking at you, locksmith)
 * Multiple clients must be able to make non-conflicting changes that do not conflict, e.g. KeePassX + rsync will lose passwords if two copies get out of sync